Stanley Eugene Schleenbaker

 He also continued to sing.
 In 1985 he developed an ulcer on his vocal chords, and had surgery that affected and weakened his voice.
-Even so, he continues to sing in choral groups in Collegedale and is occasionally featured as a soloist in their concerts.
-Quartet singing, however, has been his lifetime focus in music, having sung in quartets for 26 years.
+Even so, he continued to sing in choral groups in Collegedale and was occasionally featured as a soloist in their concerts.
+Quartet singing, however, was his lifetime focus in music, having sung in quartets for 26 years.

 In 1964 my mother bought a new 6'3" Baldwin grand piano for the FFT Quartet.
 In 1966 when the quartet was disbanded, the piano remained with FFT and was moved to California when they moved the entire ministry there.
 It was set up at the Media Center, where it was used in numerous televised shows.
 Through the years I had forgotten about it.

 When I was at the Media Center a few years ago to tape the 60th anniversary of FFT, Jerry Reed, one of the cameramen who moved with them from New York, pointed and said, "There's your mother's piano."
 Wow!
 I hadn't even noticed the piano until Jerry pointed it out.
 I stroked it lovingly and had Kathy [Fagal] Prall play it while I sang a few songs for old time's sake.